 “We the first brigade, rifle company, we’ve thrown our fate on the pyre, on the pyre, on the pyre.”

-This year the Polish government is launching the 100th anniversary of Polish Independence, with a three year programme of events, so this is just the beginning of the commemorations.
 When you think about it, other countries have independence days that are full of joy and celebration (French or American) but this one is quite sombre when we remember the sacrifice and martyrdom of Poland’s bloody past.
 So there are similarities to Remembrance Day after all.